 Skip to main content

-The Alutiiq Museum is home to the Koniag Cultural Library, a tribal library specializing in resources documenting the Alutiiq world.
-Our reference materials include books, articles, photos, maps, archives, and more.
+The Alutiiq Museum is home to the Koniag Cultural Library, a tribal library with resources documenting the Alutiiq world.
+Our collections include books, articles, photos, maps, archives, and more.
 Many of these materials are gifts from the personal libraries of Dr. Lydia Black and Dr. Donald Clark.
-The library is supported by grants to Koniag from the Institute for Museum and Library Services.
-Curator of Collections Amanda Lancaster, 844-425-8844, serves as our librarian and can assist you with access to library materials.
+Curator of Collections Amanda Lancaster, 844-425-8844, serves as our librarian and can assist with access to reference materials.

 Library Management